 - Get BTC/ETH from any of the 3 licensed exchange above

 - Transfer to another exchange that offers the cryptocurrency you want.
-Make sure it’s reputable (*cough Binance cough*)
+Make sure it’s reputable (*cough Binance is not bad cough*)

 - Make the exchange.
 Whenever you’re stuck, remember to check the FAQ and Academy sections, everything is there

-I’m not able to suggest or recommend any particular cryptocurrencies.
-I used to tell people to look at fundamentals, the technology.
+I’m not able to suggest or recommend any particular cryptocurrencies to get.
+I used to tell people to look at fundamentals and technology before deciding to ‘invest’ in a particular cryptocurrency.
 But sometimes, even the most promising projects fail – I’ve had tokens that lost 99% of their value and never recovered.

 In crypto, you just don’t know what’s going to happen – I mean, no one predicted the Dogecoin phenomenon, the founder created it as a joke.
 But as I’m writing this, the market cap for Dogecoin is 41 BILLION dollars.

-So, here’s the approach I suggest: Rather than using the gambling approach, go find and check out different cryptocurrencies and what they are used for.
-If you’re interested in the project and want to explore it further, then it is not a bad idea to get the cryptocurrencies, for learning purposes.
+So, here’s the approach I suggest: Rather than using the gambling approach, go check out different cryptocurrencies and what they are used for because not all of them are for ‘store of value’.
+Some platforms use cryptocurrencies/tokens to interact in the platform so if you’re interested in the project, then it is not a bad idea to get the cryptocurrencies for learning purposes.

-For example, programmers interested to learn how to build DApps (Decentralised Apps) and code smart contracts can check out the Ethereum platform and ETH KL team.
-And gamers can check out Aavegotchi Malaysia and Axie Infinity Malaysia groups.
-All these platforms use different cryptocurrencies/tokens which you need to interact in the platform.
+- Programmers interested to learn how to build DApps (Decentralised Apps) and code smart contracts can check out the Ethereum platform and ETH KL team

 I’m barely scratching the surface here – there are loads of crypto communities out there and so many things to do.
 It’s honestly a fun rabbit hole to go down into, and if you happen to make a bit of money in the process, consider it a bonus 🙂

-#5 – 5 Rules to not get scammed when you invest in cryptocurrencies in Malaysia
+#5 – 5 Rules to not get scammed when you invest in cryptocurrency in Malaysia

 Remember all these as you explore the crypto world: